scala/scala3/docs/docs/reference/dropped-features/auto-apply.md

 ### Migrating code

-Existing Scala code with inconsistent parameters can still be compiled in Dotty under `-source 3.0-migration`.
-When paired with the `-rewrite` option, the code will be automatically rewritten to conform to Dotty's stricter checking.
+Existing Scala code with inconsistent parameters can still be compiled in Scala 3 under `-source 3.0-migration`.
+When paired with the `-rewrite` option, the code will be automatically rewritten to conform to Scala 3's stricter checking.

 ### Reference